bastosgabriel/portchecker/README.md

 # portchecker
-Simple script to check if given range of ports are open.
+Script that checks if given range of ports are open.